hipe/tmx/lib/skylab/headless/doc/issues/040-the-CLI-box-DSL-narrative.md

 :#storypoint-96 (method)

+we hate this method. the particular surface form for our invocation invocation string is dynamic based on whether we have yet mutated or not. this is awful.
-'hot' is a local idoiom that means "live action". we hate this method. note we need to put the method name of the particular action on the queue.
+'hot' is a local idoiom that means "live action". note we need to put the method name of the particular action on the queue.